rundeck/rundeck/docs/en/plugins-user-guide/script-plugins.md

-## Script plugins
+## Custom command and script execution with the script-plugin

-Rundeck comes with two pre-installed plugins that may be useful, and also serve as examples of plugin development and usage.
+Rundeck comes with a  pre-installed plugin called `script-plugin` that includes two providers that may be useful to customize how to execute commands and script files on remote nodes.

 The `script-plugin` includes these providers:

 * `script-exec` for the NodeExecutor service
 * `script-copy` for the FileCopier service

-(Refer to [Using plugins](plugins.html#using-providers) to enable them.)

 This plugin provides the ability to specify an external script or command to perform a remote or local execution of a Rundeck command, and remote or local file copies.